 The full timetable of all activities for this course can be accessed from Course Planner.

-(1) acquire an appreciation of the foundational elements of Canadian law, namely, those bodies responsbile for law-making, constitutional, criminal, and administrative law, and the ethical considerations surrounding the practice of law in Canada) to a range of problems, and undertake legal research at a foundational level with primary and secondary materials.
+(1) Evaluate and apply the foundational principles of Canadian law (constitutional, criminal, and administrative law, and the ethical considerations surrounding the practice of law in Canada) to a range of problems, and undertake legal research at a foundational level with primary and secondary materials.